 The Purpose of the Compensation Committee is to conduct an annual review to determine whether the Company's executive compensation program is meeting the goals and objectives set by the Board of Directors.
 The Compensation Committee recommends for approval by the Board of Directors the compensation for the Chief Executive Officer and directors, including salaries, incentive compensation levels and stock awards, and reviews and approves compensation proposals made for the other executive officers.
 During Fiscal 2018, The Compensation Committee consists of the following members: Doug Glaspey and Ralph Noyes.
 Mr. Glaspey was appointed as Chair of the Compensation Committee.
-The Board first appointed the Compensation Committee in May of 2012 and met once in 2020.
+The Board first appointed the Compensation Committee in May of 2012, met once in 2021, and did not meet in 2022.